-In application IDs, you can indicate command line arguments as an identifying criterion which will make it possible to apply different rules to the same application, depending on how it is used.
-This will give you better control over the use of certain applications.
+In application IDs, you can indicate command line arguments as an identifying criterion.

+This criterion makes it possible to apply different rules to the same application, depending on how it is used, to gain better control over the use of certain applications.